dhokabhoomi/Recipe-Book/README.md

 - Build a recipe app with React
 - Use Bootstrap for styling
 - Store user-added recipes in localStorage
-- Fetch public recipe data via RapidAPI
+- Fetch public recipe data

 ## 🗂️ Status